ghc-proposals/ghc-proposals/proposals/0000-th-stage-hygiene.rst

   $(unneededBinding)

 A few misc implementation notes:

+Relaxing the stage restriction is hygiene at work
+   We can fearlessly interpret all n - 1 code to fill in splices in stage n without the risk of encountering splices that depend on themselves.
+   The stages enforce a guardedness condition.
+   Inter-module infinite stages are still possible via e.g. a library that depends on itself in stage -1, but Cabal catches that rather than GHC.

+"True" splices vs splices within quotes
+  The new rules for ``-XTemplateHaskellQuotes`` instead require that "all syntax is in stages >= 0".
+  This means every splice is within a quote.
+  Those nested splices effectively cancel out with their parent quote.
+  Splices from stages <= 0 (i.e. caused by syntax in stages < 0) are the "true" splices which actually force evaluation.

 Bindings interleave stages
   Note that ``$let`` can appear outside the top-level, including in contexts where a variable of later stage is bound.